Professional Writers’ Workshop

 The Professional Writers’ Workshop is strictly limited to 18 participants, people who are serious about writing.
 To join, you will need to contact David and be prepared to talk a little about your training as a writer and your experience.
 You’ll also need to provide a short writing sample.

 The cost of the Professional Writers’ Workshop is $700 for the week.
-Deadline for Registration is May 1, 2012—or until the class is full.
+Deadline for Registration is February 1, 2014—or until the class is full.

 You will need to be willing to do the following to attend: 1) Read several textbooks on writing before coming to the workshop.
 2) Finish the first 25 pages of your novel, along with a 5-page outline before coming to the workshop.
 3) Read and critique others' work during the course of the workshop.
 4) Be prepared to complete writing assignments during the course of the workshop (which means that you will need a computer or typewriter, and access to a printer).